 PM is a software component that can be installed on a stand alone SuSE Linux server or be co-installed on the MX-ONE Service Node hardware.
 PM is based on the JBoss Application Server and is implemented as a Web-based management tool.

 For more information about interfaces and protocols, see Interfaces and Protocols.

 System Requirements

-MX-ONE Provisioning Manager is accessed using a web browser.
-Browser requirements:
+MX-ONE Provisioning Manager can be accessed using the following browsers: